6lackmitchell/fxt_adaptation/README.md

 # fxt_adaptation
 > This project seeks to reduce conservatism in safety-critical controllers by learning the unknown parameters in a parameter-affine controlled dynamical system within a fixed-time (FxT) independent of the initial parameter estimates.
 The theoretical results of this research were developed as a collaborative effort between myself, my advisor Dimitra Panagou, and Dr. Ehsan Arabi of Ford Motor Company.
-The provided code demonstrates the viability of our theoretical contributions both in simulation and via hardware experimentation with case studies on a quadrotor in a wind field.
+The provided code demonstrates the viability of our theoretical contributions both in simulation with case studies on a quadrotor in a wind field.
 <hr>

 # Table of Contents